 Another great place for history buffs to visit is the USS Alabama Battleship Memorial Park.
 Located in Mobile, AL, the main attraction in the park is the 1940’s Alabama Battleship docked right at the waterfront.

-In the park, there are a variety of aircrafts and equipment from past war-time experiences (including a B-52 bomber).
-The park is dedicated to all of those who served in WWII, as well as in memorial for veterans in recent wars.
+In the park, there is a variety of aircraft and equipment from past war-time experiences (including a B-52 bomber).
+The park is dedicated to all those who served in WWII and in memorial for veterans in recent wars.

 The Birmingham Zoo is a perfect spot for a day of family fun.
 With over 200 species and 800 individual animals, this 122-acre park is a beautiful attraction for the whole family.

-The Birmingham Zoo started in 1955 with just a few exotic animals that were housed in a firehouse.
-Now, more than 470,000 people flock to the zoo each year to see the wildlife.
-Some of the featured exhibits include the Primate Building, Kangaroo Kountry, Alligator Swamp and the Sea Lion Splash Show.
+The Birmingham Zoo started in 1955 with just a few exotic animals housed in a firehouse.
+More than 470,000 people flock to the zoo each year to see the wildlife.
+Some featured exhibits include the Primate Building, Kangaroo Kountry, Alligator Swamp and the Sea Lion Splash Show.

-In addition to their stellar academics, UA’s football team is one of the best in the country.
+In addition to their stellar academics, UA’s football team is among the best in the country.
 Known for their war-cry of “Roll Tide!”, the University of Alabama boasted a 14-1 season in 2016 under head coach Nick Saban.